-Priscilla bought a house in Marshlands for the quiet, but there constant truck traffic now, and all the road maintenance is staged from across the street.
+Priscilla bought a house in Marshlands for the quiet, but there is constant truck traffic now, and all the road maintenance is staged across the street from her house.

 The road maintenance is also constant.
 Dump trucks dump gravel.
 Dozers push gravel.
 They back up, beeping.
 As long as the gas company trucks use the road, maintenance must continue to keep the road passable.